bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, Multiple Menus Open at once" alt="Test, Multiple Menus Open at once." />

-Now we should be able to open and close the menu.
-Unfortunately though, we can still open multiple menus and what we want is to be able to make sure all the other menus get closed.
+<p>Now we should be able to open and close the menu.
+Unfortunately though, we can
+still open multiple menus and what we want is to be able to make sure all the other menus get closed.
 Any other menu that&apos;s open is closed.
-We can reduce cognitive load on our user and they can they can open only one menu at a time, and be sort of presented with only one set of options at a time.
+We can reduce cognitive load on our user and they can they can open only one menu at a time, and be sort of presented with only one set of options at a time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 90. challenge 5 answer (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">